MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/bra-use-tax-exemption-nf-e.md

 ---
 # required metadata

-title: Tax benefits and exemption rules for NF-e/NFC-e from NT2019.001
+title: NT2019.001 - Tax benefits and exemptions rules for NF-e/NFC-e
 description: This topic provides information about the ICMS tax benefits and exemptions in fiscal documents for Brazil.
 author: gionoder
 manager: AnnBe
 ms.date: 11/12/2020